Shantanu024/PollStream/README.md

 # PollStream - Real-Time Polling Application

-A full-stack web application that enables users to create polls, share them via links, and view results updating in real-time as votes are cast.
+Pollstream is a full-stack web application that enables users to create polls, share them via links, and view results updating in real-time as votes are cast.

-## 🚀 Live Demo
+## Live Link

-**Frontend:** [Your Vercel URL here]
-**Backend:** [Your Render URL here]

-## 📹 Demo Video

-[Link to demo video if available]
+Frontend :-
+Backend :-

-## ✨ Features
+## Features

-- **Poll Creation**: Create polls with custom questions and 2-10 options
-- **Shareable Links**: Each poll gets a unique URL that can be shared with anyone
-- **Real-Time Updates**: Results update instantly across all viewers using WebSockets
+- **Poll Creation**
+- **Shareable Links**
+- **Real-Time Updates**
-- **Anti-Abuse Protection**: Multiple mechanisms to prevent vote manipulation
+- **Anti-Abuse Protection**
-- **Mobile Responsive**: Works seamlessly on desktop, tablet, and mobile devices
+- **Mobile Responsive**
-- **No Authentication Required**: Simple and accessible - no sign-up needed
+- **No Authentication Required**

-## 🛡️ Anti-Abuse Mechanisms
+## Anti-Abuse Mechanisms

 ### 1. Browser Fingerprinting

-**What it prevents:** Multiple votes from the same device/browser
-**How it works:**
-- Uses FingerprintJS library to generate a unique identifier based on browser characteristics (user agent, screen resolution, canvas fingerprint, etc.)
+- FingerprintJS library is used to generate a unique identifier based on browser characteristics (user agent, screen resolution, canvas fingerprint, etc.)
 - Fingerprint is stored and checked before allowing votes
 - Each fingerprint can only vote once per poll
+- This results in prevention of Multiple votes from the same device/browser

 **Limitations:**
 - Can be bypassed by using different browsers or devices